 - Broccoli: adding broccoli florets is a must IMO, they’re hearty and colorful and add a wonderful texture to the stir fry.

 - Red or Yellow Bell Pepper: pictured here, I used half of each type of bell pepper for more color.
 You can use orange, too, there’s no wrong way to bell pepper this recipe.

 - Water Chestnuts: a must-have in stir fry here, water chestnuts are not actually nuts, but a tuber vegetable that grows in water.
 You’ll typically find them in a can here in the US.
-They don’t have much of a flavor at all, which means they’re perfect for pairing with a stir fry sauce.
+They don’t have much flavor at all, which means they’re perfect for pairing with a stir-fry sauce.
 Their texture is crisp and kind of juicy, adding a wonderful contrast to the dish.

 - Garlic: of course, I’m adding garlic!
 If you’re wondering what to add to stir fry for more flavor… it’s the aromatics!
 Garlic and…

 - Ginger: yep, adding a little more ginger even though it’s in the sauce.
 You can use fresh ginger (for the brightest flavor), or jarred/canned minced ginger will work, too.